mcorgi/hackchallenge2024/README.md

 We had a view with vertical scrolling that displayed all the courses.
 Then in each view with the detailed information we had a view with horizontal scrolling that displayed all resources for each prelim.

 ### Networking integration
 We fetched the courses from the backend.
-We also fetched the prelims for each course, which then had resources associates to that prelim.
-We also had a function where the user could post a new resource associated with a specific prelim.
+We also fetched the prelims for each course, which then had resources associated to that prelim.
+We also had a function where the user could post a new resource (topic and link) associated with a specific prelim.

 ---